 However, perhaps most importantly, it has super-duper USB charging capability.

-After doing a bit of research, I learned that not all USB charging ports are made equal…which explains why my travel gadgets don’t power up as quickly when I’m using different chargers (this is a great article if you want to know more).
-With that in mind, I opted for the Skross plug because it gives 5V / 2100 mA USB charging (the highest charge you can get), meaning I can spend more time exploring and less time inside watching the battery on my travel gadgets slowly increase.
+After doing a bit of research, I learned that not all USB charging ports are made equal…which explains why my travel gadgets don’t power up as quickly when I’m using different chargers.
+With that in mind, I opted for the Skross plug because it gives 5V / 2100 mA USB charging (the highest charge you can get), meaning I can spend more time exploring and less time inside watching the battery slowly increase.

 Although I’m happy with my purchase, buying this adaptor was more complex than I’d anticipated because Skross has a very wide but highly different range of plugs.
 From 2-pole to 3-pole to USB (only) to dual USB & plug charger, I found myself having to do some research before I picked the right one.
 It’s nice to have choices but the classification system didn’t seem particularly clear or consumer friendly (to me).
 So, check carefully before you buy.